ME 755-756 and TECH 797 Senior Design Projects

 M.E.
 755-756 Projects

-For the last 12 years, the University of New Hampshire has had a group of CEPS students design, manufacture and race an open wheel race car at a Society of Automotive Engineers (SAE) competition.
+Each year, the University of New Hampshire has had a group of CEPS students design, manufacture and race an open wheel race car at a Society of Automotive Engineers (SAE) competition.
 This competition consists of both static and dynamic events.
 The static portion makes up approximately a third of the overall score, where the dynamic portion makes up the remaining two thirds.
 The static portion includes a cost event, business presentation, and an overall design evaluation.
 The dynamic events include an acceleration test, a figure eight, a one lap race, an endurance race, and a fuel efficiency test.
 The team is divided into subgroups; each responsible for selecting designs, and integrating them with the rest of the car.
 The subgroups for the UNH Precision Racing Team are typically frame, suspension, powertrain, aerodynamics, controls, and electronics.
 The overall designs of these subgroups include a lightweight, reliable and competitive car.
 At the beginning of the year, the team set two overall goals: finish the endurance portion of the competition, and finish the highest in school history.

 The UNH Baja SAE team is a group of Mechanical Engineering students tasked with the design and construction of a one-man off-road vehicle for competition hosted by the Society of Automotive Engineers (SAE).
 The team is split into four groups: frame, suspension, controls and drivetrain in order to facilitate design such that all aspects are covered in a timely manner and with appropriate analysis.
 The students are involved in the entire span of the project, from fundraising and design to the construction and competition.
 Each group must work alongside the others in order to create a cohesive final design that is not only able to be driven, but complies with a list of rules set forth by the SAE.
 During the design process, emphasis is put on creating a vehicle with low cost and ease of manufacture, as these are judged as strongly in competition as the vehicle’s performance.
 Upon completion of the vehicle, the team travels to competition to compete with other institutions worldwide in a series of static events such as: design inspection and sales pitch, and dynamic events such as: hill climb, acceleration, maneuverability, suspension and endurance.